 How do doctors treat a baby with a bulging fontanelle?

 It is important to realize that a bulging fontanelle can be a sign of more serious conditions.
 Therefore, to manage a baby with a bulging fontanelle, medical professionals must address the underlying cause.
 To learn more about how some of the most common causes of bulging fontanelle are treated, please click on the links listed under “Common causes.”

 Many of the conditions that underlie bulging fontanelles (e.g. encephalitis, hydrocephalus, meningitis, hypoxic-ischemic encephalopathy, intracranial hemorrhage, and head trauma) are types of birth injury.
 In many cases, these birth injuries are preventable with proper medical care during pregnancy, birth, and the neonatal period.

 If a medical professional or organization fails to provide proper care, and this causes harm to the baby, it constitutes medical malpractice.
 It is also malpractice if a doctor fails to diagnose or take seriously warning signs of injury such as a bulging fontanelle.

 Has your child or loved one been harmed by a birth injury that could have been prevented?
-The attorneys at Reiter & Walsh ABC Law Centers may be able to help.
+The attorneys at ABC Law Centers (Reiter & Walsh, P.C.) may be able to help.
 We focus exclusively on birth injury cases, so we have the legal and medical expertise necessary to effectively advocate for our clients.
 Please reach out today for a free case review – in fact, you pay nothing throughout the entire legal process unless we win or favorably settle your case.